EARLY SUMMER

 Thoughts from Ozu

 I wanted to describe such deep matters as reincarnation and mutability, more than just telling a story.
 For this reason, Early Summer was one of the most demanding work I've done in years.
 There was criticism about the children being unruly.
 In my view, children and adults have different "rules".
 When they grow up, they too will change.
 As for acting, it's best to leave things unexpressed, something to ponder or savour.
 Those who appreciate this have themselves reached a transcendent state.
-Hara Setsuko is a fine persona.
+Hara Setsuko is a fine person.
 If only there were four or five more such persons.

 Articles / Essays